reserve-protocol/rsr-mainnet/README.md

 We have two spells, currently:
 - SiphonSpell: For performing a series of RSR siphons in a single tx.
-- UpgradeSpell: For completing the upgrade to RSR
+- ForkSpell: For completing the fork to RSR

 ## Nuance: Total Supply